PureClarity/nuget-pureclarity/README.md

 **`IEnumerable<AddItemResult> AddProducts(Products)`**

 Adds a product (or products) that you wish to send to PureClarity in a feed to an internal collection.
-If a product with the same Sku has already been added then the new product will overwrite it.
+If a product with the same Sku has already been added then the AddItemResult will return with Success: false and an error.

 ### Remove Product(s)